SC 2.6: Gravity Inversion and Mass Transport in the Earth System

 Program of Activities

-The sub-commission will establish Work Groups (WGs) on relevant topics.
+The Sub-commission will establish Working Groups (WG) on relevant topics.
 The Steering Committee will work closely with members and other IAG commissions and sub-commissions to obtain mutual goals.
 Also it will promote and jointly sponsor special sessions at IAG Symposia and other workshop/conferences.

 Working Groups of Sub-Commission 2.6